 It is an outpatient procedure that allows the physician to look directly into the abdomen and at the reproductive organs through a small telescope inserted through a small incision (cut) below the belly button.
-Dr. Anthony Carey at The Health Center for Women is the only Bahamian certified by the Council of Gynecologic Endoscopy (www.aagl.org/education-certification/cge/) and is capable to perform these surgeries and to treat these conditions with advance operative, laparoscopy and hysteroscopy.
+Dr. Anthony Carey at The Health Center for Women is one of the first Bahamians certified by the Council of Gynecologic Endoscopy (www.aagl.org/education-certification/cge/) and is capable to perform these surgeries and to treat these conditions with advanced operative, laparoscopy and hysteroscopy.
 Laparoscopy is minimally invasive and can be used to:

 - Diagnose endometriosis

 In the past, open surgical hysterectomies resulted in hospital stays of several days, pain, a lengthy recovery time and a large abdominal scar.
 Now, minimally invasive surgical techniques result in hysterectomies that eliminate many of the disadvantages of traditional open surgical procedures.